MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialogs-declarative.md

 # [C#](#tab/csharp)

 First, create a private readonly parameter named `resourceExplorer` of type `ResourceExplorer` and in the `EchoBot` constructor set it to the `ResourceExplorer` object previously created in the `ConfigureServices` method in `Startup.cs`.
-You also need to create the `DialogManager` object that is required for all bot using adaptive dialogs.
+You also need to create the `DialogManager` object that is required for all bots using adaptive dialogs.

 [!code-CSharp[EchoBot-Constructor](~/../botbuilder-samples/samples/csharp_dotnetcore/adaptive-dialog/20.EchoBot-declarative/EchoBot.cs?range=14-23&highlight=17,18,20,23)]